nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Hotel Staff inputs the new information about the task.
 2. Covigent edits the task information to the new information.
 3. Covigent shows the details of the edited task.

 Use case ends.

 **Extensions**
 * 2a.
 System realises that user does not input any number of rooms.
    * 2a1.
 System displays an error message.

 Use case ends.

 * 3a.
 System realises that user inputs values other than integer.
    * 3a1.
 System displays an error message.

 Use case ends.

 * 3b.
 System realises that the integer input is zero.
    * 3b1.
 System displays an error message.

 Use case ends.

 * 3c.
 System realises that the integer input is negative.
    * 3c1.
 System displays an error message.

 Use case ends.

 * 3d.
-System realises that the number of rooms input is less than number of occupied room
+System realises that the number of rooms input is less than number of occupied room.
    * 3d1.
 System displays an error message.

 Use case ends.

 **Use case: UC13 Search Task**